fasten-project/LCV-CM/README.md

 The CM is represented in the [`licenses.csv`](https://github.com/fasten-project/LCV-CM/blob/develop/csv/licenses_tests.csv) file.
 The rows represent `inbound` licenses and the columns `outbound` licenses.

-The `LCV` will match all the elements of the inbound licenses array, against the outbound one and check the rules.
+The `LCV` will match all the inbound license array elements against the outbound one and check the rules.

-It generates an array containing this associations, and interprets in this way:
+It generates an array containing these associations and interprets in this way:
  - `True` if all the elements are true.
- - `False` if only one element contained is false (it doesn't matter what the other elements of the array are).
+ - `False` if only one element contained is false (it does not matter what the other elements of the array are).
- - `DUC` if there is at least one `DUC` elements, and the rest are `True`.
+ - `DUC` if there are at least one `DUC` element and the rest is `True`.

-The [`licenses.csv`](https://github.com/fasten-project/LCV-CM/blob/develop/csv/licenses_tests.csv) represents *True* with *1* and *False* with *0*, because originally this Matrix was thought to be imported as a Postgres table, that makes use of bit data type to represent them.
+The [`licenses.csv`](https://github.com/fasten-project/LCV-CM/blob/develop/csv/licenses_tests.csv) represents *True* with *1* and *False* with *0* because originally this Matrix was thought to be imported as a Postgres table, that makes use of bit data type to represent them.

 # Integration with FASTEN